tripal/tripal/docs/user_guide/install_tripal/automating_job_execution.rst

 .. code-block:: bash

-  drush trp-run-jobs --username=administrator --root=/var/www/html
+  drush trp-run-jobs --username=administrator --root=$DRUPAL_HOME

-Remember to change the username from **administrator** to the name of the administrator on your site and change **/var/www/html** to the location where your site installed on the server.
+Remember to change the username from **administrator** to the name of the administrator on your site.

 Option #2: Additional Cron Entry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^